Canonical Nonlinearity for Coupled Linear Systems: Appendix B: NOL for Multiple-Parameter CLS

+Since the complexity for NOL discussed above is expected to be further enhanced for multiple CLSs, we should introduce proper approach to capture the characteristic changes in NOL w.r.t. changes in mutiple coupling (or other) parameters.
 While the DMD effectively provides intuition for complicated changes in NOL, its application is generally restricted to the \textit{single} parameter.
 However, for the present case of CLSs, we would like to treat multiple mixing of the LSs, naturally leads to treating NOL changes w.r.t. \textit{multiple} parameters.
 In these cases, we here propose DMD-based approach to systematically address many-body \text{interactions} between coupling parameters that cannot be explained by composits of constituent lower-body interactions.
 To address this problem, we extend the concept of a single DMD operator $\mathbf{A}$ and state matrix $\mathbf{X}$ to a special set of operators and states as follows: First, we define \textit{standard} state matrix as

 where subscript of each column vector $x_{ij\cdots k}$ denotes the state of $f$ parameters, and superscript $++\cdots +$ denotes that a set of index for state vector increase by 1, i.e., considering simultaneous evolution of all $f$ parameters.
 The reason why we select the standard state as Eq.~\eqref{eq:std} is to unify the state that the multiple parameter-evolution operators act on, as follows.
 From the standard state, we can systematically construct a series of parameter-evolution states denoted by prime on the superscript, namely,